jordiorlando/draft.js/README.md

 </body>
 ```

-Create a new document and add a page to it:
-Create a new page inside of an existing html element:
+Write a new script and include it after your html content:

 ```javascript
 // Create a new Draft document and add a page to it